 Napoleon and Cooke´s first Plymouth engravings

 Napoleon Bonaparte, hero of Toulon in 1793, visited Plymouth somewhat against his will for ten days in July-August 1815.
 Napoleon had celebrity status, despite the misery caused to millions and every person who could, tried to make profit out of this unique opportunity.
-Probably the first to see a money-making opportunity every resident who owned a boat was keen to hire out their small craft: it is reported that almost 10 000 trippers were taken out in all manner of boats over the ten days.
-Others supplied the various needs of those on HMS Bellerophon such as supplying the large quantities of provisions, carrying messages or even doing the laundry.
-Napoleon had surrendered to Captain Maitland after negotiations off the French coast and was escorted first to Tor Bay, arriving on July 24th.
+Probably the first to see a money-making opportunity, every resident who owned a boat was keen to hire out their small craft: it is reported that almost 10,000 trippers were taken out in all manner of boats over the ten days.
+Others offered to supply the various needs of those on HMS Bellerophon such as quantities of provisions, carrying messages or even doing the laundry, but Capt.
+Maitland was under strict instructions to allow no one on board.
+Napoleon had surrendered to Captain Frederick Lewis Maitland after negotiations off the French coast and was escorted first to Tor Bay, arriving on July 24th.
 The Bellerophon then spent ten days in Sutton Harbour before Napoleon was transferred on August 7th to HMS Northumberland off Berry Head for ultimate exile on St Helena.

 Fig. 25.
 Advert for an engraving of Napoleon Buonaparte, Royal Cornwall Gazette, August 1815.